Australian Federation of Islamic Councils: Governance

 In July 2016, Keysar Trad was elected President of the AFIC following the standing down of the previous president, Hafez Kassem.
 However it was reported in February 2017 that following a bid to take-over AFIC, which involved the changing of locks and the passing of no-confidence motions against the current executive, Trad has not been able to enter his office.

 In March 2017, it was reported the NSW Supreme Court had reinstalled the AFIC executive members, with Trad returned as president.
 Mohammed El-Mouelhy, head of the Halal Certification Authority (a competitor of AFIC), was installed as treasurer.

-Professor Shahjahan Khan, former Vice-President of the Islamic Council of Queensland, has said that to save AFIC from "self-destruction", the younger generation of Muslims need to work to rebuild the organisation.
+Professor Shahjahan Khan, former vice-president of the Islamic Council of Queensland, has said that to save AFIC from "self-destruction", the younger generation of Muslims need to work to rebuild the organisation.

 In May 2017, it was reported that Dr Rateb Jneid was elected president of the AFIC.

-In 2021 it appointed Sheikh Abd al-Quddus al-Azhari as new Grand Mufti of Australia, with the Australian National Imams Council, a rival Sunni organisation, objecting to this, as Ibrahim Abu Mohamed had held this position since 2011.
+In April 2021 it appointed Sheikh Abdul Quddoos Al-Azhari as new Grand Mufti of Australia, with the Australian National Imams Council, a rival Sunni organisation, objecting to this, as Ibrahim Abu Mohamed had held this position since 2011.
 This followed a history of conflicts between the two organisation.

+On 9 March 2024 AFIC appointed Sheikh Riad El-Rifai as the Grand Mufti of Australia replacing Abdul Quddoos Al-Azhari.